npm-filter: Automating the mining of dynamic information from npm packages: Introduction

 Many code hosting platforms contain a wealth of useful metadata: e.g., GitHub lists code authors, commits, and general project history, and library repositories (such as npm for JavaScript) often contain information on dependencies and dependents.
 Although it can be readily scraped from the web, this metadata is \emph{static}, and does not tell you much about running the actual code.
 We thus define {\it dynamic} metadata to be information gleaned from program executions: e.g., number of running tests, code coverage of tests, performance, memory usage, etc. Making said dynamic metadata available can enable new corpus analyses, focused on data pertaining to program executions---this is the purpose of our tool, \tool.

-\tool is a tool for automatically installing, building, and testing sets of npm packages. npm is a major repository for JavaScript library code, and already contains a wealth of static metadata about JavaScript projects (and, if available, a link to the code). \tool complements this by generating information such as how a project is built, if and how it is tested, and the number of passing/failing tests. \tool also runs package code in a sandbox for added security and to ensure reproducibility of results. \tool users can also specify custom scripts to run over the source code of the package.
-As far as we know, there is no similar framework for automatically building, running, and testing npm packages.
+\tool is a tool for automatically installing, building, and testing sets of npm packages. npm is a major repository for JavaScript library code, and already contains a wealth of static metadata about JavaScript projects (and, if available, a link to the code). \tool complements this by generating information such as how a project is built, if and how it is tested, the number of passing/failing tests, and the list of transitive dependencies. \tool runs package code in a sandbox for added security and to ensure reproducibility of results.
+Users can also specify custom scripts to run over the source code of the package.
+As far as we know, there is no similar framework to automatically build, run, and test npm packages.

-\tool has already been used to great effect in three projects; the tool was used to filter through huge lists of JavaScript projects in crafting evaluations for the \emph{DrAsync} anti-pattern detection tool~\cite{drasync}, the \emph{Nessie} test generator for asynchronous JavaScript callbacks~\cite{asyncLT}, and the \emph{Desynchronizer} tool for automatically migrating from synchronous JavaScript APIs to their asynchronous equivalents~\cite{desynchronizer}.
+\tool has already been used to great effect in three projects; it was used to filter through huge lists of JavaScript projects in crafting evaluations for the \emph{DrAsync} anti-pattern detection tool~\cite{drasync}, the \emph{Nessie} test generator for asynchronous JavaScript callbacks~\cite{asyncLT}, and the \emph{Desynchronizer} tool for automatically migrating from synchronous JavaScript APIs to their asynchronous equivalents~\cite{desynchronizer}.